buddemat/elasticsearch-queries/dumping-indices.md

 ## Filebeat

 Restoring a file based dump can (relatively) easily be done using `filebeat`.
-If the documents are stored as newline-delimited JSON, the following `filebeat.yml` will configre filebeat to parse those files according to the input pattern and store all documents in a single index:
+If the documents are stored as newline-delimited JSON, the following `filebeat.yml` will configure filebeat to parse those files according to the input pattern and store all documents in a single index:

 ```
 filebeat.inputs: